|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 United States citizens, prior to admission to the graduate program, must have successfully passed the NCLEX and be legally licensed to practice nursing in one of the 50 states.
 Foreign citizens entering the MSN-PhD program will need to successfully pass the NCLEX before being accepted to the program, and be legally licensed to practice nursing in the United States and shall provide evidence that they have the equivalent of a master’s degree in nursing.
 Exceptions may be made on an individual basis.
 Foreign citizens entering the BSN-PhD will be expected to pass the NCLEX as part of their degree program.

-If applicable, students must meet Registered Nurse Licensure requirements in the particular state/states in which they will be performing data collection.
+If applicable, students must meet Registered Nurse Licensure requirements in the particular state(s) in which they will be performing data collection.

-- Applications for admission are reviewed by the PhD Program Faculty and the PhD Affairs Council annually in January.
+Applications for admission are reviewed by the PhD Program Faculty and the PhD Affairs Council.